CrunchyData/pg_tileserv/README.md

 * `limit` controls the number of features to write to a tile, the default is 50000.
 * `resolution` controls the resolution of a tile, the default is 4096 units per side for a tile.
 * `buffer` controls the size of the extra data buffer for a tile, the default is 256 units.
 * `attributes` is a comma-separated list of attributes to include in the tile.
-For wide tables with large numbers of columns, this allows a slimmer tile to be composd.
+For wide tables with large numbers of columns, this allows a slimmer tile to be composed.

 For example: